 It might seem counterintuitive to take your child to the orthodontist.
-Especially if they still have most of their baby teeth.
-And it is—you don’t typically put braces on teeth that should fall off anyway.
+This is especially true if they still have most of their baby teeth.
+And it is—you don’t typically put braces on teeth that will eventually fall out anyway.
 Once their permanent teeth come in, however, it’s a whole different story.
-Here, an orthodontist can determine whether the teeth are growing in the right alignment, or if intervention is needed.
+Here, an orthodontist can determine whether the teeth are growing in the right alignment or if early intervention is needed.

 If 7-9 years still feels a little too early (or too late) for you, there’s another way to tell whether your child is ready for a trip to the orthodontist.
 During your kid’s regular dental visit, you can ask their pediatric dentist if they can check your child’s dental age.
 This age refers to the level of maturity their permanent teeth are at, which may differ from their actual age.
 Once their permanent teeth are well set, it might be time to take them to the orthodontist.

-Sometimes trouble starts before your child reaches seven years of age, or before they reach the right dental maturity.
+Sometimes trouble starts before your child reaches seven years of age or before they reach the right dental maturity.
 You can attribute this to several factors.
-Maybe their baby teeth came off too early.
+Maybe their baby teeth came out too early.
 Perhaps your kids inherited a trait that causes their teeth to grow crooked.